Postal codes in Canada: Letters to Santa Claus

 The postal code H0H 0H0 was chosen for this special seasonal use, as it reads "Ho ho ho" if each zero is interpreted as the similar-looking letter O.

 The H0- prefix is an anomaly: the 0 indicates a rural delivery zone, but H is used to designate Montreal, the second-largest city in Canada.
 As such, the H0- prefix is almost completely empty.
 H0M, assigned to the international Akwesasne tribal reserve on the Canada–US border, is the only other H0- postal code in active use.

 In 2013, Santa was dragged into the ongoing Arctic sovereignty debate to support Canadian territorial claims extending to the North Pole.
 During a parliamentary debate, Conservative MP Paul Calandra accused the opposition Liberal Party of "not think[ing] that the North Pole or Santa Claus [is] in Canada".
 Liberal leader Justin Trudeau responded by saying, "Everyone knows that Santa Claus is Canadian.
 His postal code is H0H 0H0."
-The Official Opposition New Democratic Party disagreed, insisting that Santa is a "citizen of the world".
+The New Democratic Party disagreed, insisting that Santa is a "citizen of the world".